-As a way of illustrating the point I'm making.
-Take a few minutes to consider the following.
+As a way of illustrating the point, consider the following.

-The current edition of this booklet was revised in 2017.
-30 years ago was 1987.
-What can you remember of 30 years ago?
+The current edition of this booklet was revised in 2018.
+30 years ago was 1988.
+What can you remember from 1988?

-Imagine you were asked to write down details of the lives of your own family (mother, father, grandparents, aunts, uncles, brothers, sisters) and what they were doing in the late-eighties (ie 30 years ago).
+Imagine you were asked to write down details of the lives of your own family (mother, father, grandparents, aunts, uncles, brothers, sisters) and what they were doing in the late-eighties.
 Think about what you could write down today concerning their lives at that time - where they lived, who their friends were, where they worked, what interests they had etc.

-To do this, my guess is that you would use your own memory (if you were alive at that time), talk to surviving members of the family, talk to friends and so on.
+To do this, my guess is that you would use your own memory (if you were alive at that time); talk to surviving members of the family; talk to friends and so on.
 From this, how detailed and accurate a picture could you put together?

-Unless you have famous or remarkable family members, it's unlikely you would have any written sources to go on (diaries, newspaper articles etc).
+Unless you have famous or remarkable family members, it's unlikely you would have any written sources to go on such as diaries, newspaper articles and the like.
 It's more likely you would be using oral information from friends and family and your own memory.
 In other words, you would be using the same type of sources as the Gospel writers used in the 1st Century to piece together their descriptions of Jesus' life.